-Forest Therapy, also known as Shinrin-Yoku or “Forest Bathing”, refers to the practice of spending time in forested areas for the purpose of enhancing health, wellness, and happiness.
-It is a practice of connection with the natural world, and with each other.
+Nature and Forest Therapy, also known as Shinrin-Yoku or “Forest Bathing”, refers to the practice of spending time in nature for the purpose of enhancing health, wellness, and happiness.
+It is a practice of connecting with the natural world, and with each other.
 A series of guided invitations bring us into the present moment, opening the doors of communication with the forest, waters and landscapes we explore.
-We encounter not just the forest, but through the many ways nature mirrors us, we also encounter ourselves.
+We encounter not just nature, but through the many ways nature mirrors us, we also encounter ourselves.

-Forest therapy does not engage in activities that require a great deal of physical exertion.
-Part of the appeal of Shinrin-Yoku-inspired forest therapy is that it is highly accessible to people with a wide range of fitness abilities and conditions.
+Nature Therapy does not engage in activities that require a great deal of physical exertion.
+Part of the appeal of Shinrin-Yoku-inspired nature therapy is that it is highly accessible to people with a wide range of fitness abilities and conditions.
 No physical exertion is encouraged or facilitated by the practice.